freeCodeCamp/chapter/README.md

 freeCodeCamp will start "dogfooding" this as soon as possible with several of its local study groups.

-Here's an out-dated example of an app with similar functionality: [https://study-group-directory.freecodecamp.org](The freeCodeCamp Study Group Directory)
+Here's an out-dated example of an app with similar functionality: [The freeCodeCamp Study Group Directory](https://study-group-directory.freecodecamp.org)

 To ask a question or share an idea, create a GitHub issue on this repository.